naveenanimation20/WebDriverIO-JavaScriptCode/README.md

 # WebdriverIO Mocha Framework
 The project uses WebdriverIO and JavaScript.
-It includes examples of the PageObject pattern and some practical examples for different elemetn actions
+It includes examples of the PageObject pattern and some practical examples for different element actions

 ## Requirements
 -   node >= 12.18.x - [how to install Node](https://nodejs.org/en/download/)